dbframework/cppodsreport/readme.txt

 CPPODSREPORT_API void release(cppodsreport::ODFPackage* p);

 Use the create() function to get the pointer to the allocated cppodsreport::ODFPackage instance.
 Use cppodsreport::ODFPackage methods to open, save and modify the spreadsheet.
-See cppodsreport::ODFPackage methods description in cppodsreportcore.h header file.
+See cppodsreport::ODFPackage methods description in the documentation.

 After using cppodsreport::ODFPackage instance release it by call to release(...).